 During our recent trip to Malawi I met a group of children – from a distance, they looked like a merry band of brothers, however as I got closer I saw these children were on their way home from work.
 The eldest must have been about ten years old.

-As the boys passed by me, one waving a long stick which he used to control two cattle, and the other carrying a large dusty bag on his head, this little boy carrying a hoe on his back stopped and smiled.
+As the boys passed by me, one waving a long stick which he used to control his cattle, and the other carrying a large dusty bag on his head, this little boy carrying a hoe on his back stopped and smiled.
 I pointed to the hoe and I gestured for him to show it to me.
 His friends gathered around and laughed, puzzled by this interest I had in what was essentially an everyday object to them.
 It was made with a child in mind.

-I thought about these boys and about the appalling education system which was failing them.
+I thought about these boys and about the education system which was failing them.
 I reflected on a classroom in the local school which I had visited.
 It was literally packed with over 150 children sitting side by side on the floor, the teacher struggling to teach them.
 I recalled the meeting with the head teacher, and how his bloodshot eyes spoke of the stress he faced managing his school without sufficient classrooms or books.

 I thought about the boy’s mother.
 Having asked a group of 30 parents during our Early Years graduation service about their schooling, and only eight had raised their hand to indicate they had finished primary school, I wondered if she had dreams for her son or had she simply given up hope of him getting an education.